qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 * :guilabel:`Compositions defaults` let you specify the default font to use.
 * With :guilabel:`Grid appearance`, you can set the grid style and its color.
-* :guilabel:`Grid defaults` defines spacing, offset and tolerance of the grid.
   There are three types of grid: **Dots**, **Solid** lines and **Crosses**.
-* :guilabel:`Guide defaults` defines the tolerance for the guides.
+* :guilabel:`Grid and guide defaults` defines spacing, offset and tolerance of the grid.